Your captions look perfect inside CapCut.

 Step 2: Adjust layer order

-- Captions should be top layer when possible
+- Captions should be the top layer when possible

-- If must be behind, ensure no other transparent layers above
+- If it must be behind, ensure no other transparent layers above

 - Single transparent layer per pixel stack maximum